ahupowerdns/ahutils/lmdb-semantics.md

 It all starts with an environment, as generated with **mdb\_env\_create()**.
 Once created, this environment must also be opened with **mdb\_env\_open()**.

-**mdb\_env\_open()** gets passed a name which is interpreted as a directory, and this directory will be created for you if it does not exist yet.
-Within that directory, a lock file and a storage file will be generated.
+**mdb\_env\_open()** gets passed a name which is interpreted as a directory (which must exist already) Within that directory, a lock file and a storage file will be generated.
 If you don't want that, pass MDB\_NOSUBDIR, and a file plus a file with a "-lock" extension will be used.

 Now that the environment is open, we can generate a transaction within it using **mdb\_txn\_begin()**.
 Transactions can be nested, but need not be.